Find the right project management methodology and it can save you boatloads of time.

 As in every discipline, project management has its unique set of rules, procedures, practices, and techniques.

-Given the wide range of project objectives, industries, and other variables, project managers rely on a myriad of guiding principles.
+Given the wide range of project objectives, you rely on a myriad of guiding principles.

 In a nutshell, project management methodologies answer the question…